tleguern/lgpng/README.md

     $ make
     $ make install

+### Tests

+A few regression tests are available when invoking the command:

+    $ make regress

-## Instructions
+## pnginfo

-It is possible to list the chunks in a given PNG file or to request the content of a specific chunk.
+It is possible to list the chunks in a given PNG file or to request the details of a specific chunk.

 Examples: